MatMoore/notes/conference-notes/staffplus-2021/README.md

 ### Adding perspective
 One of the speakers said the way you can leverage experience as a staff engineer is by bringing hard-earned knowledge of *safety engineering* to teams that are only thinking about *product engineering*.
 Safety engineering becomes more important in larger organisations where people are less willing to take big risks.
 Basically you are "adult supervision" for people who get excited about stuff.
-You think about thinks might fail.
+You think about how things might fail.

 Yonatan Zunger shared his article [Privacy, Triage, and Risk](https://www.usenix.org/conference/pepr19/presentation/zunger).